sunlightlabs/django-mediasync/README.rst

 File processors allow you to modify the content of a file as it is being synced or served statically.

-Mediasync ships with two processor modules, each of which defines two processors for minifying both CSS and Javascript files:
+Mediasync ships with three processor modules:

 1. ``slim`` is a minifier written in Python and requires the `slimmer` Python package.
 The Python package can be found here: